Some characterizations for Markov processes at first passage: First passage time characterizations of processes

 At this point we want the measures $\RR_x$, $x\in \mathbb{R}$, to be defined on the whole of $\FF_\infty$.
-In order to get existence \cite[Section~V.4]{parthasarathy} of such measures we transfer the probabilities to a sufficiently rich canonical space with $\FF$ the natural filtration of $X$ (no need to complete it).
-The latter is allowed because we are only interested in making a distributional inference on the law of $X$ and because only the distributional fact \eqref{eq:self-similar-moment} concerning the moments of $X$ has to be carried over.
+In order to get existence \cite[Section~V.4]{parthasarathy} of such measures we transfer the probabilities to a sufficiently rich canonical space (of c\`adl\`ag paths with lifetime) with $\FF=\FF^X$ the natural filtration of $X$ (no completion, no right-continuous modification).
+The latter is allowed because we are only interested in making a distributional inference on the law of $X$ and because only the distributional fact \eqref{eq:self-similar-moment} concerning the moments of $X$, together with its strong Markov property and quasi left-continuity in $\FF_+=\FF_+^X$ have to be carried over.
 Now $\zeta=\infty$ a.s.-$\RR_x$ for all $x\in \mathbb{R}$ and \eqref{eq:change-of-measure-pssmp} holds true for all $\FF$-stopping times.

 We conclude from \eqref{eq:self-similar-moment} that for each $d\in (0,\infty)$, $s\in (0,\infty)$ and $t\in [0,\infty)$ the law of the random variable $[de^{-X_{d^{-\alpha}t}}]^\alpha$ has under $\mathbb{S}_s:=\RR_{-\log(s)}$ the same (nonnegative, integer) moments as does the law of the random variable $[e^{-X_t}]^\alpha$ under $\mathbb{S}_{ds}$.
 Besides, we may compute and estimate, for $s\in (0,\infty)$ and $t\in [0,\infty)$,